 Healthcare providers are missing out on key facial, body language, and conversational interactions with their patients while they are heads-down entering data into Electronic Health Records (EHR, EMR).

-The Solution: voice recognition with machine-learning
+The Solution: a voice user interface with machine-learning

 The integration plan for this platform was to integrate into the patient’s permanent EHR – simplifying a user interface that would keep health care providers and their patients happy.